saidam90/meditation-app/README.md

 ## Features
 - Simple, minimalist interface
-- Set a timer for your session
-- Set a sound for your session
+- Set a timer and sound for your session

 ## Screenshots